BetterDiscord/docs/docs/themes/tutorials/creating.md

 ## Analysis

 Since we're using VSCode as our point of reference, it's a good idea to work out how to map one UI to the other.
 With VSCode, it's not too difficult.
 There are the controls on the left panel which is narrow, just like the guild list.
 We can map those together.
 The `Explorer` pane of VSCode roughly lines up with where the channel list, DM list, and account container are in Discord.
-The main editor panel can map to the general chat area, while the terminal at the bottom can map to the text area.
+The main editor panel can map to the general chat area, while the terminal at the bottom can map to the `textarea`.
 But what do we do about the member list on the right?
 There is no default right-hand panel in VSCode.
 But the color scheme and layout of the member list is roughly the same as the channel list, so we can map that to the `Explorer` pane as well and make the interface somewhat symmetrical.

 ## Implementing